TreesLab/CircMiMi/examples/README.md

 <!-- *(explain the options here)* -->

-There are two output files:
+There are three output files:

 - summary_list.tsv
+- all_interactions.miRNA.tsv
-- all_interactions.tsv
+- all_interactions.RBP.tsv

 For the format of these two files, please check the "[Output files](../README.md#output-files)" section.